dividendnerd/dividendnerd.github.io/about.md

 published: true
 ---

 I work in the field of healthcare informatics and am curious about economics.
-In general, i just like to figure stuff out :)
+In general, I just like to figure stuff out :)

 ### More Information